 I want you to know what happened because hemangiosarcoma is common, and many people have shared similar experiences in the comments below.
-Our rescue pit bull Scooby entertained extended family with his usual antics on Mother’s Day.
+Our rescue pit bull Scooby entertained extended family with his usual antics on Mother’s Day 2019.
 He jumped into my husband’s lap at the table knowing that’s where he was most likely to source scraps of the expensive poached salmon I ordered from a restaurant down the street.

-We pulled his bed over to the table so that he could snore away, per usual, while we played some card games after our meal.
+As usual, we pulled his bed over to the table so that he could snore away while we played some card games after our meal.
 He and I later curled up in bed to enjoy the penultimate episode of “Game of Thrones.”
 It was business as usual.

 Monday came and went without much fanfare.
 On Tuesday morning, everyone (including Scooby) enjoyed their usual harried breakfast routine before school departure.
 I went out to yoga, and my husband headed out for a beach jog but noticed on his way out that Scooby was a little uneasy, which wasn’t entirely unusual.
 He was a nervous dog, had just turned 10, and loud construction noise radiated from a neighbor’s house.
-Noise, trucks, and strange men talking scare him, so he wasn’t behaving out of line.
+Noise, trucks, and strange men talking scared him, so he wasn’t behaving out of line.

 When I returned home, Scooby wasn’t at the door to greet me.
 He was lying on the living room rug and wouldn’t even get up for food, a highly unusual event.
 The dog loved food.
 I had to coax him up.

 A few hours later, we were sitting in the vet’s office.
 Fecal and blood tests were run and returned with normal results.
 His physical exam didn’t reveal anything unusual, either.
 Maybe it’s his thyroid.
 Perhaps it’s the result of a hypoallergenic diet that included grain-free food, a topic for another day, but one dog owners should be aware of.
 Dinner was refused, but he slept well and woke up on Wednesday morning with tons and tons of energy.